-CRITERION DESCRIPTION Management Occupancy Rate The rating is calculated using the following formula: (Total Number of Occupied units on Monthly Report divided by (Total Number of Units Minus Units that Received a Waiver Minus Number of Units Vacant less than 30 days on Monthly Report) • "No Findings": Occupancy Rate is at or above 98% • Operational Guidance: Occupancy rate is at 95% up to 97.9% • Corrective Action: Adjusted occupancy rate is less than 95% Tenant Accounts Receivable (TAR) This criterion calculates the percentage of uncollected rent and related charges owed by starting with the amount reported by the LHA, as uncollected balances for the TAR (Account 1122 from the Balance Sheet) minus Normal Repayment Agreements divided by Shelter (Tenant) Rent (account 3110 from the Operating Statement) • "No Findings": At or below 2% • "Operational Guidance": More than 2%, but less than 5% • "Corrective Action": 5% or more Certifications and Reporting Submissions Housing authorities are required to submit 4 quarterly vacancy certifications by end of the month following quarter end; 4 quarterly operating statements and 4 Tenant Accounts Receivable (TAR) reports within 60 days of quarter end. • "No Findings": At least 11 of the required 12 reports were submitted and at least 9 were submitted on time. • "Operational Guidance": Less than 11 of the required 12 reports were submitted and/or less than 9 were submitted on time.
-Board Member Training Percentage of board members that have completed the mandatory online board member training. • "No Findings": 80% or more completed training • "Operational Guidance": 60-79.9% completed training • "Corrective Action": <60 % completed training Annual Plan (AP) Submitted Housing authorities are required to submit an annual plan every year. • "No Findings" =Submitted on time • "Operational Guidance" =Up to 45 days late • "Corrective Action" =More than 45 days late
+CRITERION DESCRIPTION Management Occupancy Rate The rating is calculated using the following formula: (Total Number of Occupied units on Monthly Report divided by (Total Number of Units Minus Units that Received a Waiver Minus Number of Units Vacant less than 30 days on Monthly Report) "No Findings": Occupancy Rate is at or above 98% Operational Guidance: Occupancy rate is at 95% up to 97.9% Corrective Action: Adjusted occupancy rate is less than 95% Tenant Accounts Receivable (TAR) This criterion calculates the percentage of uncollected rent and related charges owed by starting with the amount reported by the LHA, as uncollected balances for the TAR (Account 1122 from the Balance Sheet) minus Normal Repayment Agreements divided by Shelter (Tenant) Rent (account 3110 from the Operating Statement) "No Findings": At or below 2% "Operational Guidance": More than 2%, but less than 5% "Corrective Action": 5% or more Corrective Action : 5% of more Certifications and Reporting Submissions Housing authorities are required to submit 4 quarterly vacancy certifications by end of the month following quarter end; 4 quarterly operating statements and 4 Tenant Accounts Receivable (TAR) reports within 60 days of quarter end.
+"No Findings": At least 11 of the required 12 reports were submitted and at least 9 were submitted on time.
+"Operational Guidance": Less than 11 of the required 12 reports were submitted and/or less than 9 were submitted on time.
+Board Member Training Percentage of board members that have completed the mandatory online board member training.
+"No Findings": 80% or more completed training "Operational Guidance": 60-79.9% completed training "Corrective Action": &lt;60 % completed training Staff Certifications and Training Each LHA must have at least one staff member complete a relevant certification or training During the fiscal year.
+The number of required trainings varies by LHA size.
+No Findings: LHAs completed the required number of trainings Corrective Action: LHAs have not completed any trainings Annual Plan (AP) Submitted Housing authorities are required to submit an annual plan every year.
+"No Findings" =Submitted on time "Operational Guidance" =Up to 45 days late "Corrective Action" =More than 45 days late